lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - Mode-preserving navigation rule (2025-08-28):
     - During gameplay (submit, timeout, next round, results), always derive the base mode path from the current URL by slicing everything before `'/game/'` and build navigation paths using that prefix.
     - Example: if current path starts with `/level/...`, navigate to `${modeBasePath}/game/room/${roomId}/round/${n}` and `${modeBasePath}/game/room/${roomId}/final`.
-    - Special case: Solo has no dedicated `/final`; after the last round, navigate to `/home`.
+    - Solo now follows the same pattern and uses its own `/solo/game/room/:roomId/final` route.
   - Legacy cleanup: All legacy `/test` routes have been removed.
 Post-auth redirects go to `/home` (hub).
 Gameplay uses canonical mode routes (`/solo`, `/level`, `/compete/(sync|async)`).
   - Providers: `App.tsx` wraps the entire `<Routes>` tree inside `GameProvider` (under `BrowserRouter`).
 This ensures `useGame()` is available to `LandingPage`, `HomePage`, and all game pages for `startGame`/`startLevelUpGame` and navigation.
   - Admin guard: The `/admin` route is nested under `RequireAuthSession` so only users with an active Supabase session (registered or guest) can access `AdminGameConfigPage`.
 Signed-out users are redirected to `/`.